owenthereal/blog/posts/git/_posts/2012-01-13-ten-things-you-didnt-know-git-and-github-could-do.markdown

 #### git branch --merged & git branch --no-merged

 This command returns a list of branches that are merged or not yet merged to current branch.
 It's a useful check before any merging happens.
+For example, on a featrue branch, typing

+    > git branch --no-merged

+returns a list of branchs that are not yet merged to the feature branch.

 #### git branch --contains SHA